Alene Moris Women’s Center

 Imogen Cunningham

-Cunningham Hall was named for Imogen Cunningham, an inspiring woman who graduated from The University of Washington in 1907.
-Although she majored in Chemistry while attending UW, she became one of the first professional female photographers.
-To help pay for her education while in college, she photographed plants for the botany department.
+Cunningham Hall was named after Imogen Cunningham, an inspiring woman who graduated from the University of Washington in 1907.
+Although she majored in Chemistry while attending the UW, she became one of the first professional female photographers.
+To help pay for her own education while in college, she photographed plants for the botany department.
 This photo job and her scientific background helped Imogen combine unique elements to create memorable contemporary images, with her most famous photos including botanicals and nudes.
-The University houses four of her images, and these can be found on the 6th floor of the Allen Center.
+The University houses four of her images, and they can be found on the 6th floor of the Allen Center.

 Learn more about Imogen Cunningham’s life and photographic works